skyscrapers/documentation/coding_guidelines/terragrunt.md

 # Terragrunt

-First of all if you reached this page this means that you are interested in contributing to our infrastructure as code.
-We welcome you to do so and offer full support in doing so.
-If you have any questions and/or want to understand some things better: feel free to reach out to us so we can help, assist and provide you with the needed training and information.
+Welcome!
+If you're here, it means you're interested in contributing to our infrastructure as code.
+We encourage and support your involvement.
+Should you have any questions or need further clarification, please don't hesitate to reach out for assistance and training.

 - [Terragrunt](#terragrunt)
   - [Folder structure](#folder-structure)